eclipse-arrowhead/core-java-spring/README.md

 1) Master certificate: `arrowhead.eu`
 2) Cloud certificate: `my_cloud.my_company.arrowhead.eu`
 3) Client certificate: `my_client.my_cloud.my_company.arrowhead.eu`
-The certificate naming convetion have strict rules:
+The certificate naming convention have strict rules:
 * The different parts are delimited by dots, therefore parts are not allowed to contain any of them.
 * A cloud certificate name has to consist of four part and the last two part have to be 'arrowhead' and 'eu'.
 * A client certificate name has to consist of five part and the last two part have to be 'arrowhead' and 'eu'.